 Komodo, an atomic swap early adopter launched the first atomic swap across ethereum.
 Today, Komodo has facilitated atomic swaps across 95 percent of all cryptocurrencies.
 Komodo recently released a new blockchain toolkit that allows users to create an entire blockchain network within minutes.

-Prior to this development from Komodo, a trade from a BTC-based altcoin to an ERC-20 token required extra steps in the trading process, thus increasing the transactions costs and security risks.
+Prior to this development from Komodo, a trade from a BTC-based altcoin to an ERC-20 token required extra steps in the trading process, thus increasing the transaction costs and security risks.
 A user would have had to trade BTC-based altcoin—>Ether—>ERC-20 token or, if the altcoin only has a single trading pair with Bitcoin, from BTC-based altcoin—>Bitcoin—>Ether—>ERC-20 token.

-Market Maker 2, the AtomicDEX networking technology, is technically capable of supporting atomic swaps for over 95% of all coins and tokens in existence.
-No other exchange or platform can claim this degree of blockchain interoperability.
+Market Maker 2, the networking technology that powers AtomicDEX, is technically capable of supporting atomic swaps for over 95% of all coins and tokens in existence.
+No other decentralized exchange or platform can claim this degree of blockchain interoperability.

-Komodo’s New Blockchain Interoperability Technology
+Komodo’s New Blockchain Interoperability Technologies

-In addition to atomic swaps, Komodo is advancing blockchain interoperability with Platform Synchronizations.
-In short, this feature allows inter-blockchain transfers of data without performing a swap or trade.
+The Platform Sync feature allows inter-blockchain transfers of data without performing a swap or trade.
 This made possible through a combination of notarized Merkle tree proofs.

 This new technology creates blockchain interoperability, providing two main benefits.
 First, if a project launches a Smart Chain with Komodo's Antara Framework and one chain is no longer sufficient to handle that project’s needs, additional chains can be created and synchronized with the first.
 This is possible because Platform Synchronizations enables several (or many) blockchains to communicate with one another and function as a single chain.

-With this new technology, all projects within the Komodo ecosystem can scale on-demand and grow with their business.
+With this innovative technology, all projects within the Komodo ecosystem can scale on-demand and grow with their business.
 As a project’s demands increase, more chains can always be added so that performance never falls behind.
 If one chain isn’t cutting it, add a second.
 If two chains aren’t enough, create a third.
 And so on.
 There is no limit to the number of chains that can exist in a single Smart Chain cluster.

 The second benefit to Platform Synchronizations is that any Smart Chain can communicate with all other chains in the Komodo ecosystem.
 This includes the ability for one Smart Chain to verify transactions that have occurred on another chain.
 It also includes verifying state changes in smart contracts, exchanging data with other chains' dApps, and pinging other Smart Chains' daemons through an open API.

-On top of all that, Komodo is working towards a way to connect platforms through blockchain bridging.
+In addition, Komodo is working towards a way to connect platforms through blockchain bridging.
 This will connect the Komodo ecosystem to other platforms, such as Ethereum and the Tendermint BFT ecosystem, including Cosmos and Polkadot.
 While this effort is still in the very early stages of research and planning, it's an important long-term goal of the Komodo Development Team.
 At Komodo, we strive to accelerate the global adoption of blockchain technology and to lead the world in blockchain interoperability.

 Join us as we continue to innovate end-to-end blockchain solutions.